 Line 8a.
+Alternative Minimum Tax

-Alternative minimum tax.-The corporation may owe the alternative minimum tax if it has any of the adjustments and tax preference items (including the adjusted current earnings adjustment) listed on Form 4626, Alternative Minimum Tax-Corporations.
-The corporation must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of (a) \$40,000 or (b) the corporation's allowable exemption amount (from Form 4626).
-See Form 4626 for details.
+The corporation may owe the alternative minimum tax if it has any of the adjustments and tax preference items (including the adjusted current earnings adjustment) listed on Form 4626, Alternative Minimum Tax-Corporations.
+The corporation must file

+Tax-Corporations.
+The corporation must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of \$40,000, or the corporation's allowable exemption amount (from Form 4626).

-Reduce alternative minimum tax by the amount on Form 3800, Schedule A, line 34.
-On the dotted line to the left of the entry space on line 8a, Schedule J, write "Section 38(c)(2)" and the amount.
+Reduce alternative minimum tax by any amounts from Form 3800, Schedule A, line 36, and Form 8844, line 23.
+On the dotted line next to line 9a, write "Section 38(c)(2)" ("EZE" if from Form 8844) and the amounts.